 - All students in Grade 9 in all WRDSB secondary schools will receive a Chromebook.

-- Each school will determine the process on the distribution of Chromebooks for their students.
+- Each school may vary in their process for the distribution of Chromebooks to their students.

 Students who come to WRDSB after the start of the school year

 Eligible students who arrive at a school after the start of the school year will also receive a device.
-This is initiated once they have been activated within Trillium, and the in-school technician is informed through Guidance.
+This happens once they have been activated within the Student Information System, and the in-school technician is informed through the school’s Guidance Department.